noir-lang/noir/yellow-paper/docs/gas-and-fees/index.md

 ### User Simulation and Fee Preparation

-Transactions begin on a user's device where a user opts to interact privately with a contract.
-This execution results in the generation of new notes and nullifiers and potentially some enqueued public function calls.
+Transactions begin on a user's device, where a user opts to interact privately with a contract.
+This execution results in the generation of new notes, nullifiers, and events, and potentially some enqueued public function calls.
 Additionally, at some point during this execution, a fee will need to be generated.
-The state updates related to this fee will be added to a separate collection of notes, nullifiers and public calls where these state updates only revert on failure of the fee preparation or distribution logic.
+The state updates relating to the preparation and distribution of this fee will be added to a separate collection of notes, nullifiers, events, and public calls, and these state updates will only revert on failure of the fee preparation or fee distribution logic.

 This would appear to introduce a circular dependency whereby an appropriate fee can't be produced without knowing the gas profile (the required quantities of L1, L2 and DA gas), but the gas profile can depend on the fee required.
 When simulating the transaction, we will introduce values to the global context: